dnck/2018_ghpages/_posts/2018-05-16-parallel-HDF5-for-use-in-Python.md

 ```
 import os
 print os.listdir(os.getcwd())

 ```
+The last line prints,

 <div>
 parallel_test.hdf5
 </div>

 ## Conclusion

-The first output looks like everything works as planned!
+Thus, it looks like the first output works as planned!

 I hope the same sort of logic will apply on the Ubuntu computer at Helix!!

+My goal is to parallelize the shit of out some massive computations I'm about to be doing.
+Next step.
+Docker containers, then Azure, then 1 billion machines running our communities code to cast an anonymous shadow over the conglomerate data broker's flourishing gardens.